NO GRADUATE POSITIONS ARE CURRENTLY

 and computer applications is required.
 Good writing and programming skills, and

 some background in chemistry and animal psychology are pluses.
-The candidate

 Send CV, names of three references,